BjarniHaukur/ngram-llm-analysis/DIARY.md

 - Clarification from Bjarni: The opponent group’s issue was related to GPU VRAM already being occupied on their instance, not a data loading problem.

 ### Supervisor Meeting
-Here’s a structured version of your meeting notes, organized by topic:

 #### Server Usage
 - **Server Utilization**: The team has successfully utilized the server without issues.